chauff/cse1500-web-transcripts/_lectures/http.md

 </details>

 <details>
-  <summary>What does the header field `Cache-Control:max-age=100` mean if it is sent in an HTTP response?
+  <summary>What does the header field <span markdown="span">Cache-Control:max-age=100</span> mean if it is sent in an HTTP response?
 You can assume that the HTTP response was sent today.</summary>
   The web cache through which the HTTP response passes, caches the resource sent in the HTTP response.
 If an HTTP request for the cached resource arrives at the cache more than two minutes after the response was cached, the web cache will revalidate the resource by querying the origin server
 </details>